Exploratory Analysis: Using Univariate, Bivariate, & Multivariate Analysis Techniques

 Linear Correlation represents the strength of a linear relationship between two numerical variables.
 If there is no correlation between the two variables, there is no tendency to change along with the values of the second quantity.

-The chi-square test is used for determining the association between categorical variables.
-It is calculated based on the difference between expected frequencies and the observed frequencies in one or more categories of the frequency table.
+The chi-square test determines the association between categorical variables.
+Analysts calculate it based on the difference between expected frequencies and observed frequencies in one or more categories of the frequency table.
 A probability of zero indicates a complete dependency between two categorical variables and a probability of one indicates that two categorical variables are completely independent.

 Here, subscript c indicates the degrees of freedom, O indicates observed value, and E indicates expected value.